 According to the pecking order, mature and clever roosters will always take the top position on the ladder.
-Mostly, you will find alpha roosters at the top followed by others at the bottom.
+Mostly, you will find alpha roosters at the top, followed by others at the bottom.

 From the name, you can tell that they are not as powerful as the alpha roosters.
-This means they are not entitled to privileges and perks that are enjoyed by those at the top of the pyramid.
+This means they are not entitled to privileges and perks enjoyed by those at the top of the pyramid.

-But a young and energetic rooster may try to ‘overthrow’ the alpha male from time to time and eventually succeed in doing so if the alpha rooster is sick, injured, or old.
+But a young and energetic rooster may try to ‘overthrow’ the alpha male occasionally and eventually succeed if the alpha rooster is sick, injured, or old.

-Any flock that has a rooster is found to be more cohesive, focused and peaceful.
+Any flock that has a rooster is found to be more cohesive, focused, and peaceful.
 You can tell a good rooster by observing it all the time.

 This rooster will ensure that every hen feels part of the flock.
-Furthermore, the rooster ensures that he guards the hens against predators and any form of danger including other roosters.
+Furthermore, the rooster provides that he guards the hens against predators and any danger, including other roosters.

-Roosters mate with hens so many times that you can not keep a good count of their actions.
+Roosters mate with hens so often that you can not count their actions well.
 Naturally, roosters want to reproduce from time to time, especially those that are the most healthy and young.

-If there are a few hens in your backyard, your rooster may decide to mate with the few that are available, causing them to lose their physical condition and make them experience unnecessary stress.
+If there are a few hens in your backyard, your rooster may decide to mate with the few available, causing them to lose their physical condition and experience unnecessary stress.

-One rooster is known to serve up to 10 hens but this depends on an individual breed among other factors.
+One rooster is known to serve up to 10 hens, but this depends on an individual breed, among other factors.
 The presence of roosters in your flock has its own significant value.